GencoreOperative/AutoPiBakery/DEVELOP.md

 # Package Dependencies

-Use of the provided `apt-get` functionality to download and install all dependencies is a very useful mechanism for getting everything needed for the project.
-However in the case of a fixed operating system and fixed dependencies this can become an efficient process of repeatedly downloading and installing the same packages.
+When the user's `start.sh` script is run, it is helpful to use the Raspberry Pi `apt-get` utility to install dependencies that are needed by the project.
+However, in the case of what we are looking to achieve here with a fixed operating system image this can become inefficient.

+Each time we want to re-deploy the image to the Raspberry Pi we will be forced to wait for the duration of these `apt-get` calls to complete which can become time-consuming if we are iterating on the user application.

-We can optimise this process by downloading the dependencies once and then keeping a copy of the `.deb` package files.
-These can then be installed by the users application on first run.
+We can optimise this process by downloading the dependencies once, then keeping a copy of the `.deb` resulting package files.
+These can then be installed by the user's application on first run instead of using the Internet to perform the `apt-get` commands.
 This allows us to cut down on time spent downloading and updating packages.

+As an example, we can download the required dependencies for the Java 8 JRE and extract the dependency files:
 ```
 sudo apt-get update
 sudo apt-get install -d openjdk-8-jre-headless
 ```
-This will place all of the dependencies into the cache `/var/cache/apt/archives`.
-From here we can copy these off the Raspberry Pi and then store them for installation as part of the users application.
+This will place all the dependencies into the cache location `/var/cache/apt/archives`.
+From here we can copy these off the Raspberry Pi using `scp` and then store them for installation as part of the user's application.

-Installation is a simple as:
+Installation during the `start.sh` script is a simple as:
 ```
 sudo dpkg -i /path/to/dependencies/*.deb
 ```